-which is equivalent to the stationarity condition for $\Omega$ of the Fokker-Planck equation (\ref{eq:fp}).
-The proof of Eq. (\ref{eq:st}) is in Appendx \ref{subsec:db}.
-Since $\calS (\alpha)$ is the logarithm of the phase space volume corresponding to the state specified by the long wavelength components of the conserved quantities and the Nambu-Goldstone mode, one expect that $\calS$ can be approximated by the integral of the thermodynamic entropy density,
+which is equivalent to the stationarity condition for $\Omega$ of the Fokker--Planck equation (\ref{eq:fp}).
+The proof of Eq.~\eqref{eq:st} is in Appendx \ref{subsec:db}.
+Because $\calS (\alpha)$ is the logarithm of the phase space volume corresponding to the state specified by the long-wavelength components of the slow variables, we expect that $\calS$ can be approximated by the integral of the thermodynamic entropy density,

 with

 Here, $\varepsilon$ is the strain field defined by